Updated: Jul 13

 Picture the scene- your child walks in from school and yells that he hates school.
-He drops his backpack on the ground and is angry that you do not have his favorite snack. ( You are trying to regulate yourself and keep calm)
+He drops his backpack on the ground and is angry that you do not have his favorite snack.
+How do you regulate yourself and stay calm?

 Rule number 1- Do not be defensive ( Do not say- I haven't had time to go to the shops to buy snacks as I work all day).
 Do not use sarcasm.

 Listen to your child and clarify how he feels ( I see you are really upset and school has been tough today).

 Acknowledge the problem (I know you must be hungry and tired )

 Empathize (I can make your favorite sandwich)

 When he has calmed down, talk about the problem.
 What can your son do next time when he has a bad day?

 Understanding and empathizing with your child will lead to a growth in your personal relationship.
 They know they can come to you with problems.